 You should bring your biometric residence permit with you when you access healthcare in the UK.

 The surcharge is calculated as £150 per year for each year of your visa.
 If your visa includes part of a year that is six months or less, you will be charged an additional £75 for this period.
 If your visa includes part of a year that is more than six months, you will have to pay £150 for this period.

-The Home Office has announced that the charge will double in December 2018.
-They have not specified the date the increase will take effect, but we will update these pages as soon as we know.
+The Home Office has announced that the charge will double from 8 January 2019.
 After the increase, the charge will be £300 per year, plus £150 for any additional period up to six months.

 This charge is in addition to the visa application fee and separate to the maintenance requirements of the visa application.

 You can use the Immigration Health Surcharge tool on the Home Office website to check how much you will have to pay.